Riskified/dynamic-environment-docs/docs/getting-started/installation.md

         image: riskified/dynamicenv:TAG
 ```

-More custom settings that could be set:
+You can further customize the deployment by adjusting the following settings:

 * [_VersionLabel_](../references/custom-settings.md#versionlabel-and-defaultversion)
 * [_DefaultVersion_](../references/custom-settings.md#versionlabel-and-defaultversion)
 * [
   _--remove-labels_](../references/custom-settings.md#labels-to-remove-when-creating-overriding-deployments)

-Both settings above could be changed in `config/manager/manager.yaml`:
+These settings can be changed in the `config/manager/manager.yaml` file:

 ```yaml
 # ...